Thora Silverthorne: Personal life

-After returning from Spain with her new husband Kenneth Sinclair-Loutit (whom she married in 1937), they lived together at 12 Great Ormond Street.
-Later in life she would divorce Kenneth Sinclair-Loutit and marry the architect Cameron Nares Craig.
-She had one son and two daughters.
+After returning from Spain with her new husband Kenneth Sinclair-Loutit (whom she married in 1937), they lived together at 12 Great Ormond Street and had one daughter, Christina Ruth (1940–2009).
+Silverthorne divorced Sinclair-Loutit and in 1946 married the architect and fellow communist party member Cameron Nares Craig (1917–2012) in 1946.
+They had one son and two daughters, Tina, Lucy and Jonathan.
+They lived for 25 years at Lletyreos near Llanfyllin, Powys for 25 years before returning to London in 1995.

 She was also a friend of Arthur Horner, Clive Jenkins, and Frank Cousins.